Mario Kart DS

 old_mario_gc / GCN Mario Circuit

-Paths 0, 1 and 2 have two points each, placed on the Goombas' area and are meant for their movement, but none are placed, rendering them unused.
+Paths 0, 1 and 2 have two points each, placed on the Goombas' area and meant for their movement.
+However, none are placed, rendering them unused.

 MR_stage4 / Early GCN Mushroom Bridge

-CAME 8, 11 and 17 have leftover route speed settings (55, 45 and 50), suggests they once used paths but no leftover paths exist for them.
-This is also the case in Kiosk Demo's track, but are all reset to 0 in the final's used track.
+CAME 8, 11 and 17 have leftover route speed settings (55, 45 and 50), suggests they once used paths, but no leftover paths exist for them.
+This is also the case in the Kiosk Demo version, but all are set to 0 in the final, track.

 Award